This offer is no longer available on our site: Bank of America® Business Advantage Travel Rewards World Mastercard® credit card

-Here’s why: The Hilton Honors Card from American Express gives you access to a large hotel chain, with more than 5,600 properties around the world.
+Here’s why: The Hilton Honors American Express Card gives you access to a large hotel chain, with thousands of properties around the world.
 And since the card charges no foreign transaction fees, you can also use it to make other purchases on your international trip without that additional cost.

-The card offers a welcome bonus of 75,000 bonus points after spending $1,000 on purchases during the first 3 months after opening your account.
+The card offers a welcome bonus of 80,000 Hilton Honors Bonus Points after spending $1,000 on eligible purchases within the first 3 months after opening your account.

 You might be able to earn a significant number of points with your regular purchases, as well.
-The Hilton Honors Card from American Express gives you seven points for every $1 you spend on Hilton purchases; five points per $1 spent at U.S. restaurants, U.S. supermarkets and U.S. gas stations; and three points on all other purchases.
+The Hilton Honors American Express Card gives you seven points for every $1 you spend directly with a Hilton hotel or resort; five points per $1 spent at U.S. restaurants, U.S. supermarkets and U.S. gas stations; and three points per $1 on all other purchases.

 The card also provides complimentary Hilton Honors Silver status, which brings 12 points for every $1 you spend when booking with Hilton.
 Add that to the rate you get from the credit card and you could earn 19 points for every $1 you spend with Hilton.